 - the lender’s financial strength and the robustness of the lender’s credit risk management framework; and

 - for mid-sized and smaller banks, and non-bank lenders, the lender’s ability to meet underserviced regional areas or other specific needs.

 Non-bank lenders may submit expressions of interest.
 However, such applications will be subject to additional scrutiny compared to bank lenders, which are licenced and supervised by the Australian Prudential Regulation Authority (APRA).

-The Commonwealth is unlikely to grant an allocation to non-bank lenders or other entities with limited pre‑existing SME lending experience.
+The Commonwealth is unlikely to grant participation to non-bank lenders or other entities with limited pre existing SME lending experience.

-The Commonwealth will make allocation decisions at its discretion, taking into account:
+The Commonwealth will make decisions at its discretion, taking into account: